Call for Abstract

 - Track 6-4Mental Disorders

 - Track 6-5Vitamin and Mineral Deficiency Disorders

 Consumer awareness regarding food safety & nutrition is a major issue with respect to healthy lifestyle & disease prevention.
 Improper consumption of food has implemented a large number of cases of foodborne illnesses.
 The safety, quality and nutritional value of the food we consume is of major importance to our health and wellbeing.
 Food safety and nutrition are therefore key concerns for the environmental health profession.
 Consumption of mishandled foods can lead to food poisoning which can be managed from preliminary level: Cleaning of hand before preparing food as well as eating, raw fruits & vegetables should be washed thoroughly before consumption, keeping meet & poultry foods separate from those which will be eaten raw (Fruits & vegetables), cooking the foods thoroughly.
 These safety measures can reduce the effect of foodborne illness.
 Along with this, public awareness is the most needed safety measure to alleviate any kind foodborne illness or food poisoning.

-- Track 7-1Food Safety and standards
+- Track 7-6Food Safety and standards

-- Track 7-2Diet and Nutrition
+- Track 7-7Food Safety and standards

 People affected with cancer should maintain a healthy body weight with nutritious foods as much as possible.
 At some cases the side effects of surgery, radiation therapy, immunotherapy, and chemotherapy cause a person loss of appetite and lose weight where as some may cause weight gain.

 Some general recommendations for people receiving cancer treatment are given below:

 Maintain a right weight.
 In many cases, this means avoiding weight loss by getting enough calories each day.
 For people who are more prone to obesity, this may mean losing weight.
 It might be better to wait until after treatment ends.
 If it is okay, weight loss should be moderate, meaning only about a pound a week.